Bishbash777/OpenCart/README.md

 Compatibility
 =========================

+Version 0.1

-Compatible with version 1.5 of Opencart.
+Compatible with version 2.0 of Opencart.

 Installation Instructions
 =========================